Ajax10000/JICT/README.md

 -   character pointers became Strings
 -   character arrays became Strings
 -   instances of RBQUAD became instances of java.awt.Color
+-   float variables that were passed as parameters to methods that changed their values were changed to Float
+-   int variables that were passed as parameters to methods that changed their values were changed to Integer

 In subclasses of CDialog: